-Bay of Fundy EcoBoFEP AGM Minutes (DRAFT, FINAL EDIT IN PROGRESS, 11/21)
+Bay of Fundy Ecosystem Partnership

+2021 Annual General Meeting

+Minutes (FINAL)

-October 20th, 2021
+October 20, 2021

-Taken by Brontë Thomas, BoFEP Secretariat

-Appendices – (1) the Agenda (2) the new SC 2021-22.
+Online/Zoom hosted by FORCE

+18:30-20:30

 In attendance: Chief Hugh Akagi, Karel Allard, Heather Breeze, Ree Brennin-Huston, Sean Brillant , Mike Butler, Levi Cliche, Sandra Currie, Graham Daborn, Sondra Eger, Jack Fife, Jerry Lockett, Bertrum MacDonald, Joshua McNeely, Jon Percy, Beth Peterkin, Susan Rolston, Katie Schleit, Brontë Thomas, Peter Wells

-Regrets were received from: Art MacKay, Jeff Ollerhead, Tim Webster, John Calder, John Brownlie
+Regrets: Art MacKay, Jeff Ollerhead, Tim Webster, John Calder, John Brownlie

-People wishing to step down from the SC: Sarah Chamberlain, Jaya Fahey,

-People (SC members) not heard from: Marianne Janowicz, Joseph Kerekes.

 *************************************************************************************

+1. Welcome and Introductions

+Peter Wells, BoFEP Chair, called the meeting to order at 6:30 pm and welcomed all to the 2021 BoFEP Annual General Meeting.

+Sandra Currie asks permission to record today’s meeting – no objections raised

+2. Review of the Agenda

-First item: Motion to approve the agenda
+Motion to approve the agenda

-Motion to approve by: Graham Daborn
+Motion: Graham Daborn

-Seconded by: Jon Percy
+Second: Jon Percy

-Last AGM- minutes have been distributed- Motion to approve the minutes
+Motion Carried.

+3. Approval of Minutes of the 2020 AGM Meeting

-Motion to approve: Sandra Currie
+Motion: Sandra Currie

-Seconded by Mike Butler
+Second: Mike Butler

+Motion Carried.

-Chairman’s Report (Peter Wells)
+4. Chairman’s Report (Peter Wells)

-Management committee manages monthly via zoom to keep BoFEP items moving

-25 year anniversary is coming up for BoFEP.

-New up coming projects & engagement- Golf of Maine Council, video project etc.

-Hoping to have a workshop in coop with ACCESS next year.

-Long term needs for the organization: needing a treasurer, new financial directors- volunteer positions to keep the organization running.

-Implementing items in the strategic plan

-Need more engagement from steering committee, and paid members
+Peter presented his report highlighting the activities of BoFEP activities over the past year.
+He noted that Management Committee manages monthly via zoom to keep BoFEP items moving.
+The 25th anniversary is coming up for BoFEP.
+He noted new and upcoming projects, notably the video project, and continuing engagement with other groups, including the Gulf of Maine Council.
+A joint workshop is anticipated with ACCESS in May 2022.
+He also discussed long-term needs for the organization including finding a new treasurer and financial arrangements (i.e., changing banks), and volunteers to keep the organization running and implement the strategic plan.
+He noted in particular the need for more engagement from Steering Committee and paid members.

-Financial Report (Susan Rolston)
+5. Financial Report (Susan Rolston)

+The Comparative Income Statement and Comparative Balance Sheet reports for FY 2020-21 were presented by the Treasurer.
+Expenses for the FY were minimal with the delay of the Workshop.

-Approve last fiscal year financial report:
+Approve to approve the financial reports:

-Motion to approve: Graham Daborn
+Motion: Graham Daborn

-Seconded: Mike Butler

-Financial details for last fiscal year available in the report

-Very little money was spent due to not having a workshop, etc.

-Comparative income statement- Motion to approve as promoted:

-Motion to approve: Mike Butler
+Second: Mike Butler

-Seconded: Graham Daborn

-Current financial statement- to date- no motion to approval required.
+Motion Carried.

 Motion to thank Susan for all her years of work

-Motion to approve: Graham Daborn
+Motion: Graham Daborn

-Seconded: Mike Butler
+Second: Mike Butler

+Motion Carried.

-Membership Report (Chief Hugh Akagi, Bronte Thomas)
+6. Membership Report (Chief Hugh Akagi, Bronte Thomas)

-We need more paying members

-We need to have to be able to get digital payment

-Recommended that we have a gifting option for memberships

-New bank will allow for electronic payment for membership

-Suggested we opt in to BoFEP send annual bills and people can opt out

-Membership drive- ID all organizations across all the Bay of Fundy
+Hugh and Bronte presented their report noting the need for more paying members and, to encourage this, the ability to accept digital payments.
+They recommended the option of gifting for memberships.
+It was suggested that BoFEP send out invoices annually to paid members to facilitate renewals and that BoFEP undertake a membership drive, identifying relevant organizations around the Bay of Fundy.

-Communications Report (Jon Percy)
+7. Communications Report (Jon Percy)

-Fundy Tidings newsletter continue to go out ever two months- 426 subscribers

-Fundy Video project- highlighting activity, life, and science around the Bay of Fundy- Interview style
+Jon presented his report noting that the Fundy Tidings newsletter continues to go out every two months to 426 subscribers.
+Planning for the Fundy video project is underway with videos- highlighting activity, life, and science around the Bay of Fundy- Interview style.
+Several attendees suggested possible video footage or contacts for potential interviewees.

-Katie has b role footage we could use possibly

-Joshua has contacts also that could be helpful

-Workshop report (Joshua McNeely, Peter Wells)
+8. Workshop report (Joshua McNeely, Peter Wells)

-Logistics committee needed

-Need to decide if it will be in an in person, online or both

-ACCESS as a potential workshop partner

-Dal agricultural campus in Truro for location if meeting will be in person

-Suggestion for stewardship award to be reinstated
+A short report follows.
+A logistics committee is needed.
+As well, there is a need to decide if it will be in an in person, online or both.
+We need to consider the ACCESS group as a potential partner for the workshop.
+The Dalhousie University agricultural campus in Truro can be considered for the location if the meeting will be in person.
+Finally, there is the suggestion for stewardship award to be reinstated.

+9. Working Group Reports

 Ocean Literacy Report (Mike Butler)